Catherine I of Russia: Assessment and legacy

 Catherine was the first woman to rule Imperial Russia, opening the legal path for a century almost entirely dominated by women, including her daughter Elizabeth and granddaughter-in-law Catherine the Great, all of whom continued Peter the Great's policies in modernizing Russia.
 At the time of Peter's death the Russian Army, composed of 130,000 men and supplemented by another 100,000 Cossacks, was easily the largest in Europe.
 However, the expense of the military was proving ruinous to the Russian economy, consuming some 65% of the government's annual revenue.
 Since the nation was at peace, Catherine was determined to reduce military expenditure.
 For most of her reign, Catherine I was controlled by her advisers.
 However, on this single issue, the reduction of military expenses, Catherine was able to have her way.
 The resulting tax relief on the peasantry led to the reputation of Catherine I as a just and fair ruler.

 The Supreme Privy Council concentrated power in the hands of one party, and thus was an executive innovation.
 In foreign affairs, Russia reluctantly joined the Austro-Spanish league to defend the interests of Catherine's son-in-law, the Duke of Holstein, against Great Britain.

-Catherine gave her name to Catherinehof near St. Petersburg, and built the first bridges in the new capital.
+Catherine gave her name to Catherinehof near Saint Petersburg, and built the first bridges in the new capital.
 She was also the first royal owner of the Tsarskoye Selo estate, where the Catherine Palace still bears her name.

 The city of Yekaterinburg is named after her, Yekaterina being the Russian form of her name.

-She also gave her name to the Kadriorg Palace (German: Katharinental, meaning "Catherine's Valley"), its adjacent Kadriorg Park and the later Kadriorg neighbourhood of Tallinn, Estonia, which today houses the Presidential Palace of Estonia.
-The name of the neighbourhood is also used as a metonym for the institution of the President.
+She also gave her name to Kadriorg Palace (German: Katharinental, meaning "Catherine's Valley"), its adjacent Kadriorg Park and the later Kadriorg neighbourhood in Tallinn, Estonia.

 In general, Catherine's policies were reasonable and cautious.
 The story of her humble origins was considered by later generations of tsars to be a state secret.